 - Acquire methods for working with global high intensity activation of the central nervous system

 18 CE Credits

-Pre and Perinatal Trauma is an advanced level video course.
-18 CE Credits are pending for Psychologists, Marriage and Family Therapists, Social Workers, Counselors and Nurses, and will be provided by Commonwealth Seminars.
+Pre and Perinatal Trauma is an advanced level course.
+18 CE Credits are available for Psychologists, Marriage and Family Therapists, Social Workers, Counselors and Nurses, and will be provided by Commonwealth Seminars.
 There is no known commercial support nor conflict of interest for this program.
 Visit our CE Credits page for detailed information.

 Download Learning Objectives here.

-Who can Benefit from this Video Course
+Who can Benefit from this Course

 All professionals including graduates and students of Somatic Experiencing (SE) engaged in treating symptoms from pre and perinatal trauma and global high intensity activation stand to gain much from this course.

 Integral Somatic Psychology (ISP) graduates and trainees will learn about pre and perinatal trauma and how to apply their ISP skills specifically to pre and perinatal traumas.